Pattikada Pattanama: Production

 Pattikada Pattanama was produced and directed by P. Madhavan, and based on the William Shakespeare comedy The Taming of the Shrew.
+The film's title was derived from a song from Mattukkara Velan (1970).
 Malayalam actress Sukumari appeared as the mother of Jayalalithaa in the film, despite being older than Jayalalithaa by only a few years.
 Manorama, in portraying her character, spoke in Madurai dialect.
 The film marked the acting debut of Shubha in Tamil.
 Cinematography was handled by P. N. Sundaram and the editing by R. Devarajan.
 The film's final length was 4395 metres.

 Soundtrack

 The soundtrack was composed by M. S. Viswanathan, and lyrics were written by Kannadasan.
 The song "Ennadi Rakkamma" is set in the Carnatic raga known as Shanmukhapriya.
 It was well received and remains a cult classic.
 The song was later remixed by D. Imman in Vaadaa (2010).
 D. Karthikeyan of The Hindu writing about T. M. Soundararajan mentioned that his "folksy number Ennadi Rakkamma Pallakku from Pattikada Pattanama still makes people go crazy with its rustic beats and beautiful rendition and the song is a must in cultural festivals in Madurai".
 The song "Kettukodi" was remixed by Kavi Periyathambi in Pandi Oliperukki Nilayam (2012).